- TXBA Locals Join Us

 Learn how to use string raking to fatten up your rhythm and soloing.

-If you learn the notes to a Jimi Hendrix or Stevie Ray Vaughan solo but your sound is still “weak,” it’s probably because you’re not playing enough strings.
-Notice I didn’t say “enough notes.”
+If you learn the notes to a Jimi Hendrix or Stevie Ray Vaughan solo, but your sound is still thin and weak, it’s probably because you’re not playing enough strings.
+Notice I didn’t say enough notes.
 There’s a big difference.
 That difference is caused by a technique called raking.

 In this section I'll explain what raking is, how it relates to The Grip and Muting, and the effect it has on your tone.

 The rest of this lesson is 100% exercises.
 We'll use a lot of what we learned in The Grip and Muting to allow us to work on Raking without a bunch of noisy ringing string.

 In this section we'll work on some Cold Style style exercises that incorporate raking.
 You'll need to use everything you learned in Muting to do these well.

 In this section we'll do some exercises based on the strumming from the song Pride And Joy.
 You'll learn a cool shuffle style rhythm that requires good muting and raking technique.

 In this section we'll work on raking and muting the higher strings as we play a lick in Box 1.